SSHAHgituser/data_warehouse/streamlit/README.md

    pip freeze > requirements.txt
    ```

-Or manually add the package to `requirements.txt` with the version number.
+For more information about the overall project setup, see the [main README](../README.md).